Student outcome and experience measures

 There is a data quality issue known to affect partnership arrangements data for this provider, where some students who were registered at a different provider were erroneously recorded by that provider as under a validation arrangement with Loughborough University.

-At this stage, the impact of this issue is limited to student outcome indicators shown in the partnerships view of the provider’s student population.
+At this stage, the impact of this issue is limited to counts of students in the size and shape data dashboards where these are broken down by partnership arrangements, and any student outcome indicators shown in the partnerships view of the provider’s student population.

 There is a data quality issue which may affect the population of taught students for this provider, where some students who were registered at a different provider but taught by Navitas UK Holdings Limited may have been erroneously reported as being taught by a different provider.